caltechlibrary/dibs/README.md

 ### ⓸ _Start the DIBS server_

-The script [`run-server`](run-server) can be used to start a local copy of the server for experimentation and development.
+For local experimentation and development, the script [`run-server`](run-server) can be used to start a local copy of the server.
 It assumes you are in the current directory, and it takes a few arguments for controlling its behavior:

 ```sh
 ./run-server -h